 - Step 3: Choose 'Restart now and review for issues.'

 Now, this procedure can solve any unique problem that it encounters in Windows 10.
-Let's dive to method number 5.
+Let's dive into method number 5.

 Method 5: Remove the defective software or driver

 Any of the errors are triggered by newly updated drivers or applications on your computer.
 It indicates that you must uninstall or unplug the program or hardware.
 If you installed a script or program on your computer before the error occurred, you could uninstall it and if you've attached the system, you'll need to disconnect it.
 Users that have mounted hardware must need to uninstall it entirely to verify that the issue has been resolved.
 The newly updated software may be uninstalled by following the on-screen instructions.

 - Step 1: To open the run window, press the Windows Logo Key + R. Now, in the run command box, type Control Panel and hit the enter key.

 - Step 2: Under view by, choose a category from the drop-down menu.
 Select the Uninstall program option from the Programs menu.